 - (b) Independent remedial actions.
-An independent cleanup action plan must be reported to Ecology in accordance with WAC 173-340-515. - (4) Content of cleanup action plan.
-A cleanup action plan must include the following information and provide a level of detail commensurate with the complexity of the site and cleanup action: - (a) A general description of the cleanup action selected in accordance with WAC 173-340-350 through 173-340-390, including any model remedy; - (b) A summary of the rationale for selecting the cleanup action, including any model remedy; - (c) For Ecology-conducted or Ecology-supervised remedial actions, a brief summary of how Ecology considered the following when selecting the cleanup action: - (i) Public concerns identified under WAC 173-340-600(13) and (14); and - (ii) Indian tribes' rights and interests in their tribal lands identified under WAC 173-340-620; - (d) A brief summary of the other cleanup action alternatives evaluated in the remedial investigation/feasibility study; - (e) Cleanup standards and, where applicable, remediation levels, for each hazardous substance and for each environmental medium of concern at the site; - (f) Any changes to the default assumptions or reasonable maximum exposure scenarios used to establish cleanup standards or to demonstrate the protectiveness of the cleanup action; - (g) The schedule for implementing the cleanup action plan including, if known, the restoration time frame; - (h) Any institutional controls required as part of the cleanup action; - (i) Any applicable state and federal laws for the cleanup action known at this step in the cleanup process.
-This does not preclude subsequent identification of applicable state and federal laws; - (j) A preliminary determination by Ecology that the cleanup action will comply with WAC 173-340-360; and - (k) If the cleanup action involves on-site containment, specification of the types, concentrations, and amounts of hazardous substances remaining on site and the measures that will be used to prevent migration of and exposure to the substances. - (5) National priorities list sites.
-For sites on the national priorities sites list, Ecology may use a record of decision or an order or consent decree prepared under the federal cleanup law to meet the requirements of this section, provided that: - (a) The cleanup action meets the requirements in WAC 173-340-360;
+An independent cleanup action plans must be reported to Eecology in accordance with WAC 173-340-515.
+Plans must include, as appropriate, the information specified in subsection (5) of this section. - (4)(5) Content of cleanup action plan.
+A cleanup action plan must include the following information and provide a level of detail commensurate with the complexity of the site and cleanup action: - (a) A general description of the cleanup action selected in accordance with WAC 173-340-350 through 173-340-390, including any model remedy; - (b) A summary of the rationale for selecting the cleanup action, including any model remedy; - (c) For Eecology-conducted or Eecology-supervised remedial actions, a brief summary of how Eecology considered the following when selecting the cleanup action: - (i) Public concerns identified under WAC 173-340-600(13) and (14); and - (ii) Indian tribes' rights and interests in their tribal lands identified under WAC 173-340-620; - (d) A brief summary of the other cleanup action alternatives evaluated in the remedial investigation/feasibility study; - (e) Cleanup standards and, where applicable, remediation levels, for each hazardous substance and for each environmental medium of concern at the site; - (f) Any changes to the default assumptions or reasonable maximum exposure scenarios used to establish cleanup standards or to demonstrate the protectiveness of the cleanup action; - (g) The schedule for implementing the cleanup action plan including, if known, the restoration time frame; - (h) Any institutional controls required as part of the cleanup action; - (i) Any applicable state and federal laws for the cleanup action known at this step in the cleanup process.
+This does not preclude subsequent identification of applicable state and federal laws; - (j) A preliminary determination by Eecology that the cleanup action will comply with WAC 173-340-360; and - (k) If the cleanup action involves on-site containment, specification of the types, concentrations, and amounts of hazardous substances remaining on site and the measures that will be used to prevent migration of and exposure to the substances. - (5)(6) National priorities list sites.
+For sites on the national priorities sites list, Eecology may use a record of decision or an order or consent decree prepared under the federal cleanup law to meet the requirements of this section, provided that:

-- (b) The state concurs with the cleanup action; and - (c) The public was provided an opportunity to comment on the cleanup action.
+- (a) The cleanup action meets the requirements in WAC 173-340-360; - (b) The state concurs with the cleanup action; and - (c) The public was provided an opportunity to comment on the cleanup action.